 —Transmit PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame at a time on the link for which the initial frame exchange was made.

-After the end of the frame exchange sequence, each non-AP STA affiliated with the non-AP MLD in the EMLMR mode shall be able to transmit or receive PPDU, subject to its per-link spatial stream capabilities and operating mode defined by EHT Capabilities element, the exchanged Operating Mode Notification frame, (EHT) OM control and subject to any switching delay indicated by the non-AP MLD.
+(#16562)After the end of the frame exchange sequences initiated by the AP, each non-AP STA affiliated with the non-AP MLD in the EMLMR mode shall be able to transmit or receive PPDU, subject to its per-link spatial stream capabilities and operating mode defined by EHT Capabilities element, the exchanged Operating Mode Notification frame, (EHT) OM control and subject to any switching delay indicated by the non-AP MLD.

 Each EMLMR STA independently maintains its own power management mode and (#16258)the awake/doze state in power save mode.

-If an EMLMR STA of a non-AP MLD obtains the TXOP and transmits frames, the PPDUs that carries the frames are subject to the MCS and Nss in EMLMR Supported MCS and Nss Set announced by the non-AP MLD.
-The non-AP MLD shall switch to its per-link spatial stream capabilities defined by EHT Capabilities element or the latest OM (if exists) on the EMLMR links after the time duration indicated in the EMLMR Delay subfield after the end of the TXOP.
+(#16948, 17858)If an EMLMR STA affiliated with a non-AP MLD obtains a TXOP and transmits frames, (#17859) the PPDUs that carry the frames are subject to the MCS and Nss in EMLMR Supported MCS and Nss Set announced by the non-AP MLD. (#16562)

-When an AP affiliated with the AP MLD as the TXOP holder does the frame exchanges with an EMLMR STA of a non-AP MLD and the frame exchanges with the EMLMR STA are not finished, another AP affiliated with the AP MLD shall not initiate the frame exchanges with another EMLMR STA of the non-AP MLD, and another EMLMR STA of the non-AP MLD shall not do the frame exchange with its associated AP.
+(#16951, 17866)If an AP affiliated with the AP MLD is the TXOP holder and performs frame exchanges with an EMLMR STA (#16563)affiliated with a non-AP MLD and the frame exchanges with the EMLMR STA are not finished, then another AP affiliated with the AP MLD shall not initiate frame exchanges with another EMLMR STA affiliated with the non-AP MLD, and another EMLMR STA (#16563)affiliated with the non-AP MLD shall not (#16951)initiate frame exchanges with its associated AP.

 (#15157)An example of frame exchanges during EMLMR operation is shown in AF.15 (Examples of enhanced multi-link multi-radio operation(#15157)).